-Discuss "Madreñes" it is to speak of a culture, like the rural one, that in Asturias lived for decades with unpaved roads, and puddled caleyas that required an indigenous footwear that solved the question of walking without getting too busy.
-The mothers hold a prominent place in the aforementioned Veneros Wood Museum.
-There are of all kinds and conditions, as well as of all the places of the world, mainly of the Cantabrian Spain and continental Europe.
-In the background they look like the Central European wooden clogs, but they gain in height and adaptation to the environment, since they have a heel and two front cleats to improve the isolation of moisture and mud.
+Discuss «Madreñes» it is to speak of a culture, like the rural one, that in Asturias lived for decades with unpaved roads, and puddled caleyas that required an indigenous footwear that solved the question of walking without becoming too embarrassed.
+Les motherñes occupy a prominent place in the aforementioned Veneros Wood Museum.
+There are of all kinds and conditions, as well as of all the places in the world, mainly of Cantabrian Spain and continental Europe.
+In the background they look like the Central European wooden clogs, but they gain in height and adaptation to the environment, as they have a heel and two front cleats to improve the isolation of moisture and mud.
 Basically there are two models, the narrowest and closed for feet embedded in "calcetos" (fat socks), or those that are made for feet that are previously introduced in a shoe.
-On the other hand, they come to discover some more or less sophisticated and aesthetic, such as mothers with attached heels, removable, that the girls fit to attend the parties and gain a few inches in height.
+On the other hand, they come to discover some more or less sophisticated and aesthetic, such as mothers with attached heels, removable, that the girls wear to attend the parties and gain a few inches in height.

 The mothers were the footwear of generations and rural generations, and the madreñeros, their craftsmen, only began to be scarce with the appearance of another type of footwear of rubber, impermeable and cheaper.
 In any case many are those who habitually continue wearing these clogs, and there are many who by romanticism or nostalgia even collect them in the most unsuspected places of Asturias and the Peninsula.

 And is that a mother is not anything.
 He knows it well Luis Testón Lozano, that to his 54 years is one of the people that still makes this art survive.
 In its Workshop of the Mother of the village of Pendones (a complementary center to the Museum of the Wood) we learn many more things of this noble work and we feel admired by the skill with which it is executed.